Setting the Scene

 There is a saying in videography and film:

 Let's say you are doing a documentary on air pollution.
 You could talk about how bad things are, or you could simply cut to a scene like this.

 Since what people see on TV typically carries much more of an impact than what they hear, you are much better off showing things rather than talking about them.

 In a sense, all of the things we've been discussing can be included in the general term, composition (the elements that comprise a scene).
 However, for the remainder of this section we'll concentrate on a narrower and more traditional definition of the term.

-Composition can be defined as the orderly arrangement of elements in a scene which, when taken as a whole, conveys intent and meaning.
-(How's that for a genuine textbook-type definition?)
+Composition can be defined as the orderly arrangement of elements in a scene which, when taken as a whole, convey intent and meaning.
+(How's that for a textbook definition?)